pingcap/tidb-dev-guide/src/understand-tidb/parser.md

 To get started with the parser development, please also take a look at [quickstart.md](https://github.com/pingcap/tidb/blob/master/parser/docs/quickstart.md).
 It shows the basic usage of the parser and it explains some concepts like parser_driver.

 Run `make parser` in the project root directory to generate a new `parser.go`.
-If you want to try your new parser patches on TiDB, follow [this procedure](https://github.com/pingcap/tidb/blob/master/parser/docs/update-parser-for-tidb.md) to have TiDB use your copy of the parser.
-This allows you to make changes to both the parser and TiDB and test them together.

 ## FAQ